Well, that was a full month, wasn’t it? April 2020 was a bitch.

 With the virus, the New York Times became doubly unhelpful, as they portrayed the worst possible impact, both as a way of hurting the POTUS and because they were experiencing the worst possible impact first hand.
 The NYT would have better served a local readership during the virus outbreak.
 Outside New York metro, hospitals weren’t getting pounded, morticians weren’t making rounds through neighborhoods yelling “bring out your dead”.

-One of my favorite pod-casters, someone who I had held my highest respect for his objectivity and intellect over the years, declared that it was better to fear-monger the hell out of this virus for the purpose of getting the POTUS out of office, especially considering the opposition was weak.
+One of my favorite pod-casters, someone who I had held my highest respect for his objectivity and intellect over the years, declared that it was better to fear-monger the hell out of this virus for the purpose of getting the POTUS out of office, especially considering their opposing candidate was weak.
 I was alarmed by this declaration on a couple of levels.
-If this was the Left’s strategy then it seemed risky.
+If this was the Left’s strategy then it seemed risky, if not downright idiotic.
 Would those forty million unemployed Americans blame their plight on the POTUS who was trying to “re-open” the country and put them back to work?

 In addition to the political motives there was also the usual fear-mongering for the purpose of selling mouse-clicks or papers.
 Some were hilarious.
 The Sun (UK) had a graphic of the US titled “virus deaths per state,” with a label for each state on the map, so that the word “DEATH” appeared in bold caps fifty or more times, a graphic of DEATH.
 The only thing missing was the death metal guitar solo.